 - ¼ teaspoon black pepper

-- 1 tablespoon maple syrup (real or sugar-free)
+- 1 tablespoon maple syrup - real or sugar-free

 Instructions

-- Place the ribs in the pan, bone side down.
-Spray them with oil.
-Sprinkle with salt and pepper.
+- Place the slab of ribs in the pan, bone side down.
+Spray it with oil and sprinkle with salt and pepper.
+Bake the ribs for one hour, uncovered.

 - Meanwhile, mix the barbecue sauce ingredients in a medium bowl, then divide it into three small bowls.

-- Repeat this after one more hour - brush the top of the ribs with another ⅓ of the BBQ sauce and return them to the oven.
-Wash the basting brush with warm soapy water.
+- Repeat this after one more hour: Brush the top of the ribs with another ⅓ of the BBQ sauce and return them to the oven.
+Wash the basting brush with warm, soapy water.

 Notes